PiotrTymoszuk/coxExtensions/README.md

 ## Summary

-Extends the toolbox for Cox proportional hazard models (survival, SurvMisc) with inference statistic, goodness of fit, diagnostic functions and clibration tests compatible with the tidyverse format.
+Extends the toolbox for Cox proportional hazard models (survival, SurvMisc) with inference statistic, goodness of fit, diagnostic functions and calibration tests compatible with the tidyverse format.

 ## Installation